 Part D plans vary significantly in which drugs they cover (their formulary), what pharmacies are in-network, and what your cost-sharing looks like across the four coverage phases.
 Your Arizona Medicare broker will review your current prescriptions against available plan formularies to find the plan that minimizes your total annual drug cost — not just the monthly premium.

-Starting in 2025, the Inflation Reduction Act caps out-of-pocket prescription costs for Medicare Part D beneficiaries at $2,000 per year — a significant change that makes Part D more predictable and valuable for Arizonans with high drug costs.
+For 2026, the Medicare Part D out-of-pocket cap is $2,100 per year (up from $2,000 in 2025) — a significant change that makes Part D more predictable and valuable for Arizonans with high drug costs.

 If you go 63 or more consecutive days without creditable prescription drug coverage after your Initial Enrollment Period, you'll pay a permanent penalty added to your Part D premium — 1% of the national base beneficiary premium for every month you were without coverage.
 This penalty never goes away.
 Don't delay enrollment.